My entry for the Dragon's Keep Contest

-Meresh nearly tripped over his own feet.
+Meresh tripped on his own toes.
 “On my own?”

 His father nodded.
 “Just take your time.
 Perform as well as this morning and you’ll not disappoint.”

 But Meresh’s steps faltered, falling behind that of his father’s.
 Then a scream rent the calm of the market.
-Meresh saw a man charging down the crowded road, his clothes dripping red.
+A man charged down the crowded road, his clothes dripping red.
 Was it paint or dye?
-But as the man collided with his father, he saw a woman collapsed beyond, her blood seeping into the compacted sand.
+But as the man collided with his father, Meresh saw a woman collapsed beyond, blood seeping into the compacted sand.
 Then he saw the knife.

-His breath catching, his first thought was that his father had been stabbed but the blood wasn’t his.
+Meresh's breath caught.
+His first thought was that his father had been stabbed but the blood wasn’t his.
 His father’s skin was unbroken.
 Before Meresh could catch a breath, more chaos broke loose.
 Two soldiers muscled their way through the gaping crowd.
-After a single gaze at the murdered woman, passing on over his father and the bloody knife discarded nearby, they grabbed his father, forcing him to his knees.
+After a single gaze at the murdered woman passing on over his father and the bloody knife discarded nearby, they grabbed his father, forcing him to his knees.

 Barely looking up, one of the guards loosed a kick, striking Meresh hard in the stomach.
 “Back Dog!”

-Meresh hit the ground, breathless.
-It felt like his lungs had been kicked out, still he raised another protest.
+Meresh hit the ground gasping.
+It felt like his lungs had been kicked out.
+Still he raised another protest.
 “It wasn’t… Someone… Tell them!”

 But the crowd stood silent as the other soldier drew his sword.
 “By order of the Pharaoh, murder is punishable by death!”

 “No!”
-Meresh reached for his father with gaze.
+Meresh reached for his father.
 “Tell them!”

 His father just shook his head, his gaze heavy.
 Reaching down, he hooked the box from his pouch and slid it across the ground towards Meresh.